raspberrypilearning/python-for-vb-programmers/README.md

   printme("second time")
   ```

 When a value needs to be returned in Visual Basic the `Function` keyword is used instead of `Sub`.
 In Python there is no difference in how a function is defined.
-In VB the return value is set by assigning to the function name, `Sum = a + b`; whereas Python uses the `return` command to do this, `return a + b`.
+In VB the return value is set by assigning to the function name, `Sum = a + b`; Python uses the `return` command to do this, `return a + b`.
 Compare the code below.

 * Visual Basic:
   ```vb